RagtagOpen/cta-aggregator-docs/README.md

 To run this project locally, install the dependencies and launch the server.
 To do this.
 * In your terminal, at the root of this project, run `bundle install`.
-* Once the depdencenies have been installed, run `bundle exec middleman server`.
+* Once the dependencies have been installed, run `bundle exec middleman server`.
 * In your browser, navigate to `http://localhost:4567`.

 ## Deployments

 There's a deployment script at the root of this project.
 We do not currently have a  way to automate updates to the documentation site.
 So, after your changes have been accepted and merged into master, you'll need to pull the changes down to your local master branch and then run the deploy script.